-The only down sides was how very BUSY it was!
-There was at least a few thousand people there.
+The only downside was how very BUSY it was!
+There were at least a few thousand people there.
 The lineups for food were over half an hour long!

 We found our way to the trappers camp.
 We had fun looking at the teepees.
 They also had lots of different furs set up to look at.
 The girls had fun comparing their softness and trying to guess what each one was.

 We also talked to a gentleman who was making leather pouches.
 He was working with 3 different types of leather deer, moose, and caribou (or elk??
 I can’t remember).
 It was interesting to learn about the different types.
 He explained how they all stretched differently and were different strengths.

 Then we talked with another gentleman that had a “trading camp” set up.
 It was very interesting looking at all the items fur traders bartered with the Native Americans for furs.
 He showed us some of the knives that the Natives would trade for.

 We learned that they often would have them cut in half, to make two tools.
 Sometimes they would have them added into the middle of their war clubs to make a more deadly weapon.
 We got talking about the older map makers and how reliable some of them were.